rubengerritsen/PentaceneDFT/GW/README.md

 Finally we interpolate the bands with `ypp`, this is a terrible tool that can only interpolate so many bands at a time.
 To interpolate all the bands I have a python script (very poorly written, but functioning) `GW/Scripts/interpolateBands.py`.
 On the server it is called `interpolateBands.py` as well.

 After running that all the bands are in `bands.out` and we can post process them to make "heat map" images.

+## To keep in mind
+My calculations crashed often because I was out of memory.
+YAMBO's memory usage scales linearly with the number of processes used, so I found it easiest to just reduce that, 14 threads on cube1 worked for me.

+## Making the picture

+There is a python file `Scripts/dataToImage.py` that shows you how to convert the data to a heat map picture.